 There are a few conditions that could cause your greyhound to sleep with their eyes open:

-- Narcolepsy – Is usually a hereditary condition that causes the sleep cycle to be interrupted and restarted at random times, meaning they could fall asleep anywhere and immediately go into a deep sleep status.
+- Narcolepsy – This is usually a hereditary condition that causes the sleep cycle to be interrupted and restarted at random times, meaning they could fall asleep anywhere and immediately go into deep sleep status.
 It’s nothing to worry about but might be inconvenient for you if they fall asleep while you’re out walking.

 - Sleep Apnea – Greyhounds can also suffer from the dog version of sleep apnea.
 This is when the airways close during sleep, forcing your greyhound to jolt awake to take in air.
 Unfortunately, this can massively affect their sleep cycle, meaning that they might need to get a few more hours during the day to make up for what they’ve lost.